Selenium Webdriver Testing on Real Devices

 Components of Selenium

-In the case of working with Selenium RC (Remote Control), one must have good knowledge of at least one programming language.
-This tool allows you to develop responsive design tests in any scripting language of your choice.
+• Selenium RC is obsolete.
+It is being replaced by Selenium Webdriver due to its complex architecture and limitations.
+It allows you to develop responsive design tests in any scripting language of your choice.
 Server and client libraries are the two main components of Selenium RC.
-Its architecture is complex and it has its limitations.

 What is Selenium WebDriver?